felixlopz/hubrise-test-task/content/apps/uber-eats/en/sending-orders.md

 - `Denied`: The order could not be sent to the EPOS.
 - `Cancelled`: The order has been cancelled by the EPOS.

+New orders must be switched to one of the above statuses within 10 minutes.
+Orders which are still pending after this period of time are automatically cancelled by Uber Eats.

+---

+**IMPORTANT NOTE:** You can only update the status of an order once.
+Further changes are ignored by Uber Eats.
+Therefore you cannot cancel or deny an order which has already been accepted.

+---

+### Change the status of an order in Uber Eats

-When an order status changes to `rejected` or `cancelled` on HubRise, Uber Eats Bridge notifies Uber Eats that the order is respectively `Denied` or `Cancelled`.
+When the status of an order changes to `rejected` or `cancelled` in HubRise, Uber Eats Bridge notifies Uber Eats that the order is respectively `Denied` or `Cancelled`.

 Uber Eats Bridge lets you decide which HubRise status triggers the `Accepted` status on Uber Eats.
 This is useful to handle different scenarios when your EPOS updates the order status.
 For example, if your EPOS marks an accepted order as `received` on HubRise, you can still notify Uber Eats that the order has been accepted.

-Other HubRise status values are not supported and are not sent on Uber Eats.
+Other HubRise status values are not supported and are not sent to Uber Eats.

-New orders must be switched to one of the above statuses within 10 minutes.
-Orders which are still pending after this period of time are automatically cancelled by Uber Eats.

-The status of an order can only be updated once.
-Further changes to an order status will be ignored by Uber Eats.
+### Change the status of an order in HubRise

+Uber Eats Bridge does not change order statuses in HubRise.

 ## Service Types